BartlettJE/statsresdesign/docs/09-BayesHypo.md

 The plot provides the posterior distribution of different statistics based on sampling 10,000 times.
 For beta, we can see the peak of the distribution is around -0.5, spanning from above 0 to -1.
 For delta, we can see the peak of the distribution is around -0.5, and spans from above 0 to -1 again.

 For a more fine-tuned description of the posterior distribution, we can use handy functions from the <code class='package'>bayestestR</code> package.
 We will use this much more in chapter 10 as there are some great plotting functions, but these functions work for BayesFactor objects.
-To get the point estimates of each parameter, we can use the <code><span class='va'>point_estimate</span></code> function:
+To get the point estimates of each parameter, we can use the <code><span><span class='va'>point_estimate</span></span></code> function:

 ```r